-For that reason, I advise that you simmer them for five minutes and then test one.
+For that reason, when you get to step 3 below, it's a good idea to simmer the sprouts for five minutes and then test one.
 If it needs longer, give it another five minutes.
-I would certainly pay more attention to tenderness than time or whether the liquid has reduced by exactly half.
+You're better off focusing on tenderness rather than time, or whether the liquid has reduced by exactly half.

-I do like to have some liquid still remaining in the pan to serve as a sauce.
-But if your brussels are done and you still have a ton of stock in the pan, it will thicken up some when you stir in the butter.
-But if you want to employ some more powerful culinary magic, you can mix up a tiny cornstarch slurry to thicken it.
+It's also good to have some liquid still remaining in the pan to serve as a sauce.
+But if your Brussels are done and you still have a ton of stock in the pan, it will thicken up some when you stir in the butter.
+And if you want to employ some more powerful culinary magic, you can mix up a tiny cornstarch slurry to thicken it.

-By tiny, I mean I would start with about half a teaspoon of cornstarch and mix it up in a teaspoon or so of cold water, and then add the slurry to the simmering sauce.
+By tiny, start with about half a teaspoon of cornstarch and mix it up in a teaspoon or so of cold water, and then add the slurry to the simmering sauce.
 You're not trying to thicken it into mortar, you just want to give the liquid a little bit of body.